ckchng/hello-world/README.md

 # hello-world
-This is first step to awesomeness.
+This is the first step to awesomeness.